DISTINCTLY SCOTLAND

 Golf has been played in St Andrews since the 15th century, with the Old Course at St Andrews Links being one of the oldest golf courses in the world.
 The Royal and Ancient Golf Club of St Andrews, founded in 1754, helped codify the rules of golf and served as the governing body of the sport until 2004.
 Today, St Andrews remains a mecca for golf enthusiasts, attracting players from around the globe to its historic courses.

 I'm sure we'll have time for an ice cream at the famous Jannettas, and a browse around the wonderful Balgove Larder, where the finest Scottish food and drink offerings are on display. (we can have lunch there too!)
-We head west to Falkland Palace.
+We now head west to Falkland Palace.
 In the 14th century, Falkland became a favoured residence of the Scottish monarchs, particularly King James IV and V, and was the venue for Mary Queen of Scots marriage to Lord Darnley in 1565.

 Now, time for Whisky!
 Our next stop is at Lindores Abbey Distillery.
 It is believed that Lindores Abbey was one of the earliest sites of whisky distillation in Scotland.
 The monks at Lindores Abbey were known to have produced aqua vitae, a precursor to modern whisky, using locally grown barley and water from the nearby springs.